 However, the primary source of microplastics comes from microbeads in personal care products.2 Microplastics are a concern with fleece blankets and sweatshirts as well as my formerly favorite cleaning cloths, so I’m working on what the most conscientious move is here since microplastics contaminate our drinking water and soils.3

-Why I Love Microfiber Cloths for Cleaning
+Why I (Used to) Love Microfiber Cloths for Cleaning

 - No chemical cleaners needed for glass